Competition

 You must submit your poem with your applicationSTEM

-You must submit your science paper with your application.
+You must submit your science paper and Science Verification Writ with your application.

 Submit the completed application in one of the following ways: